 Click Here for tab for Holy Spirit by Bryan and Katie Torwalt

-Getting onto the more rock side of things now with Bryan & Katie Torwalt who are a Christian rock duo from California.
+Getting more toward the rock side of things, we turn to Bryan & Katie Torwalt, a Christian rock duo from California.
 To date, they have released 4 full studio albums and 3 EP’s which is quite an accomplishment for two people who only began in 2006.

 You Are My King (Amazing Love) by Hillsong Worship